IPsec VPN overview

 - Optionally, the services (types of data) that can be sent

 When the first packet of data that meets all of the conditions of the security policy arrives at the FortiGate unit, a VPN tunnel may be initiated and the encryption or decryption of data is performed automatically afterward.
-For more information, see Defining VPN security policies on page 1.
+For more information, see Defining VPN security policies.

 Where possible, you should create route-based VPNs.
 Generally, route-based VPNs are more flexible and easier to configure than policy-based VPNs — by default they are treated as interfaces.
 However, these two VPN types have different requirements that limit where they can be used.